ThiagoHardt/thiago-hardt-portfolio/README.md

 ### Testing User Stories

  **As a Visitor, I want to easily understand the main purpose of the site and learn more about the developer.**
-- Upon entering the site I have a clear message of what the page is about.
+- Upon entering the site I have a clear idea of what the page is about.

-- I can see a clear with a descriptive text and a hero image.
+- I can see a clear descriptive text and a hero image.

 - I have two options presented by call to action buttons.
 One taking to the “About” section and one to download a CV.